A very brief history

 The studio never had a dedicated exhibition space, but exhibitions and events were constant and included: an installation and dance performance by Carolyn Roy; experimental jazz performances; the exhibition, House no Garden; and the last series of events, the Projection Project, where 13 artists created works specifically for the site, including Dan Hays and Gareth Jones - running through the night and throughout the last 12 months of the studios.

-The final exhibition, in March 2001, included: Tracey Emin and Sarah Lucas, represented by works from the days of The Shop; original drawings for the Teletubbies by Andrew Davenport, the genius behind the programme, which he began to develop at CSKX in the early 1990s; Jane and Louise Wilson who lived around the corner and used the roof as a studio; and installations created specifically for the space, such as the decorative cable work made by Nicky Hirst for the studio entrance in 1992 and Terry Smiths Shifted work, created for the House no Garden exhibition.
+The final exhibition, in March 2001, included: Tracey Emin and Sarah Lucas, represented by works from the days of The Shop; original drawings for the Teletubbies by Andrew Davenport, which he began to develop at CSKX in the early 1990s; Jane and Louise Wilson who lived around the corner and used the roof as a studio; and installations created specifically for the space, such as the decorative cable work made by Nicky Hirst for the studio entrance in 1992 and Terry Smiths Shifted work, created for the House no Garden exhibition.